SSAgov/uef-usability-findings/uef-findings-round23.md

 ## Methodology

 Remote moderated usability testing was conducted from March 6 – March 13, 2024, with 10 participants from the public across the United States.
-Study required an inclusive participant sample including those who self-identified as male, female, non-binary, or other gender.

 Sessions were 60 minutes one-on-one with screen sharing conducted over Zoom.
 A pre-study demographic questionnaire was administered followed by a usability testing activity.
 The usability testing included scenario-based tasks based on a fictitious 'Apply for Disability' prototype.
 After completion of each task, structured post-interview questionnaires were administered followed by a design preference activity.

 ## Participants

-The study totalled ten participants.
-Participants’ ages ranged from 18-67 with median age 42.5 as shown in Table 1.
+The study included ten participants.
+Participant ages ranged from 18-67 with median age 42.5 as shown in Table 1.
 Most participants were within the age group of 18-49 averaging 60% (6 out of 10).
-See reference Table 2 for participant’s birth sex, gender identity, and age group.

 - Six participants ages 18-49.
 - Two participants ages 50-62.
 - Two participants ages 63-67.

-Participants’ gender identity based on self-identification:

-- Four participants self-identified as male.
-- Three participants self-identified as female.
-- Three participants self-identified as non-binary.

 **Table 1 Participant Demographic Statistics:**